YouEbr/WebService_UrlLookup/README.md

 The service must be containerized.

-Give some thought to the following:
+Give some thought to the following: (Final Challenges)

 1) The size of the URL list could grow infinitely, how might you scale this beyond the memory capacity of this VM?
-Bonus if you implement this.
+(Bonus if you implement this)
 2) The number of requests may exceed the capacity of this VM, how might you solve that?
-Bonus if you implement this.
+(Bonus if you implement this)
 3) What are some strategies you might use to update the service with new URLs?
+Updates may be as much as 5 thousand URLs a day with updates arriving every
-Updates may be as much as 5 thousand URLs a day with updates arriving every 10 minutes.
+10 minutes.

 #### Hints